rob040/LEDmatrixClock/README.md

 <p align="left" title="Wires from D1-mini to LED display">
   <img src="/images/marquee_scroller_pins.png" width="400"/>
 </p>
+Be aware that the display in above picture is actually upside-down; when viewed from front, the data input DIN is at the right hand side; the text on the PCB is usually upside-down.

 ## 3D Printed Case by David Payne:
 Original Single Panel version: https://www.thingiverse.com/thing:2867294 <br>